 SunPower Board.
 The Affiliation Agreement provides that, immediately after the consummation of the Tender Offer, our Board will be expanded to eleven persons, composed of the Chief Executive Officer (who will also serve as the Chairman of the Board), four current members of the board and six directors designated by Total.
-See Proposal One for more details on our current Board members.
+See "Proposal One" above for more details on our current Board membership.